NathanGodey/AdvancedNLP/markdown/course5_inference.md

 Speculative decoding comes with two inconveniences:

 - Loading two models in memory
-- Making sure the assistant model output a token distribution as close as possible to the main model
+- Making sure the assistant model outputs a token distribution as close as possible to the main model

 ---